ricogendron/phase-diversity/README.md

                            verbose=True,
                            tolerance=1e-5)
 ```
-In the above command the user can select which parameters are to be fitted.
+The user can select which parameters are to be fitted by setting to `True` the
+corresponding flags.

+A parameter can be present (in either an apparent or hidden way) several times
+among the flags (as an example: the focus is present in the value of the
+defocus, in the scaling factor for the defocus, and in the defocus capacity of
+the phase itself : focus is a DoF that has potential duplicates).
+Setting all
+the corresponding flags to `True` leads to some redundancy in the search and in
+the end to an undetermination.
+This should be avoided.
+Therefore, the user is
+encouraged to select carefully the DoF that are potentially redundant.
+Nevertheless when redundancies are detected, the program won't stop but will
+just alert the user and force some of the flags `False` so as to remove any
+duplicate search.

-1) `defoc_z_flag` : either a scalar bool (True/False) or a list or array of bool,
+1) `defoc_z_flag` : either a scalar bool (True/False) or a list or array of
-   with a length equal to the number of defocused images.
-At least one of the
+   bool, with a length equal to the number of defocused images.
+Using the scalar
-   elements of this array must be False to set one of the defocus to a fixed
-   value, otherwise the focus will be undetermined.
-Using the scalar bool value
-   'True' is equivalent to use a full array of 'True', except its first element.
+   bool value 'True' is the same as using a full array of 'True'.
+Use this when
-   Use this when you are unsure of your input defocus values and when option 2)
+   you are unsure of your input defocus values, and when option 2) below is not
+   sufficient.
+Redundancy issues (if any) are solved by setting the defocus of
+   the `phase_flag` (see § 6) to `False`, and blocking a supplementary DoF in
-   below is not sufficient.
+   `defoc_z_flag` if not sufficient.

 2) `focscale_flag` : bool value.
 The focscale parameter is a scalar, global
    scaling factor that comes on top of the values of the defocus.
 It is set to
    1.0 by default.
 It can sometimes be useful to tune it, when one is unsure of
    the estimation of the global amplitude of the input focus.
+Redundancy issues
+   (if any) are solved by setting the defocus of the `phase_flag` (see § 6) to
+   `False`, and blocking a supplementary DoF in `defoc_z_flag` if not
+   sufficient.

 3) `optax_flag` : either a scalar bool (True/False) or a list or array of bool,
    with a length equal to the number of defocused images.
 Using the scalar bool
    value `True` is equivalent to use a full array of `True`.
 Setting this flag
-   to True enables the search for a potential random displacement of the optical
+   to True enables the search for a potential random displacement of the
-   axis between each defocused image.
-Indeed it is common that the
+   position of the optical axis between each defocused image.
+Indeed it is
-   experimental activation of the defocusing actuator unvoluntarily modifies the
+   common that the experimental activation of the defocusing actuator
-   image position on the detector.
+   unvoluntarily modifies the image position on the detector.
-   Setting all the flags to True for all images invalidates the search for tip
-   and tilt in the phase (as this would become a redundant DoF otherwise),
-   therefore the program will automatically set to `False` the tip and tilt
+   Redundancy issues (if any) are solved by setting the tip and tilt of the
-   modes in the `phase_flag` (see § 6).
+   `phase_flag` (see § 6) to `False`, leading to a tiptilt-free phase.

 4) `amplitude_flag` : bool value, True by default.
 Allows to search for the
    scaling factors on the total flux of each image.
+Redundancy issues (if any)
+   are solved by forcing the first term of the illumination to `False`.

 5) `background_flag` : bool value, True by default.
 Allows to search for a
    constant value to be added to each image, in view of compensating a possible